yt33/e-commerce/README.md

 $ yarn dev
 ```

-Now you can go to `localhost:3000` to view the page, and go to `localhost:1337` with the following credential to view Strapi management center
+Now you can go to `localhost:3000` to view the page, and go to `localhost:1337` to view the strapi management center
-Username: yli926@outlook.com
-Password: rhubVZW@SApv9r8

 link to see a demo: https://drive.google.com/file/d/1aTBabIKssucUnUHk8ZhpJgOqKZoHGDjl/view?usp=sharing